logo for strength-and-power-for-volleyball.com

 If static stretches are performed prior to a workout requiring explosive movements, the stretches may be counterproductive.
 Muscles are less responsive during the time immediately after static stretching.
 Static stretches confuse muscle and tendon reflexes which may throw off an athletes coordination.

 Static stretching after a workout may be the best time because your muscles are warmed up.
 The increased muscle temperature increases the elastic properties of the muscle and therefore allows for a greater stretch.
-Stretching can be used as part of a cool-down which will help restore the muscle back to resting length, reduce soreness, and enhance recovery for the next volleyball workout.
+Stretching can be used as part of a cool down for volleyball which will help restore the muscle back to resting length, reduce soreness, and enhance recovery for the next volleyball workout.

 An increase in flexibility may come at the expense of giving up stability or explosive power necessary for your volleyball performance.